FeatherLightApp/FeatherLight-API/README.md

 ### Features

 * Add, pay, and view lightning invoices ⚡️⚡
+* Websockets push invoice data to any device in realtime.
+* Access accounts in a sleek and open source [Web App](https://featherlight.app)
+* Prepay wallet creation! 🎉 Start your friends off immediately with a pre-funded wallet.
+(Coming Soon)
 * Delegated account access with macaroons.
 Allow others to create invoices on your behalf!
-* Websockets push invoice data to your device in realtime.
-* Access accounts in a sleek and open source [Web App](https://featherlight.app)
 * Deposit funds on or off-chain
 * Strongly typed GraphQL API ensures you always get exactly the data you want and only the data you want
 * Designed with the browser and IoT in mind